bodiddlie/reblog/app/routes/rotjs-tutorial/part9.md

 }
 ```

-Since we have standardized all our input handlers to return an action, we can simplify our `update` code to just perform
+Since we have standardized all our input handlers to return an action, we can simplify our `update` code to perform
 an action if one was returned.
 We then update our `inputHandler` instance variable to point to the `nextHandler` that was
 set on the current handler.
 If the input handler stays the same, then nothing changes.
 However, if the current handler
 has determined that further input should be processed by a different handler, this will allow that to happen.